-Bowen Campus was acquired by Precinct in 2012 and encompasses a hectare of freehold land at the heart of the government precinct - adjacent to the Beehive and Parliament Buildings in Wellington.
+Bowen Campus was acquired by Precinct in 2012 and encompasses a hectare of freehold land in the centre of the government precinct and adjacent to the Beehive and Parliament Buildings in Wellington.

 Both buildings are leased to government agencies, with Bowen State leased until 2037 and Charles Fergusson through until 2033.

-The redevelopment, designed by Warren and Mahoney carefully consideres the heritage values of the existing buildings and the aesthetic qualities of the surrounding Parliamentary buildings.
+The redevelopment, designed by Warren and Mahoney carefully considered the heritage values of the existing buildings and the aesthetic qualities of the surrounding Parliamentary buildings.

-It includes new facades on both buildings alongside seismic strengthening to 100% of National Building Standard, new lifting systems and mechanical services and new modern base build fit out.
+New facades were installed on both buildings along with seismic strengthening to 100% of National Building Standard, new lifting systems and mechanical services and new modern base build fit out.

-Bowen State Building is a 10-level office building, with two basement levels, ground and 10 upper levels.
-The redevelopment includes an 8,500sqm extension to the eastern side of Bowen State Building, taking the floor plate from 1,440sqm to 2,800sqm on the lower levels and 1,500sqm on the upper levels.
+Bowen State Building, now Defence House, comprises two basement levels, ground, and 10 upper levels.
+The redevelopment includes an 8,500sqm extension to the eastern side of the building, taking the floor plate from 1,440sqm to 2,800sqm on the lower levels and 1,500sqm on the upper levels.

-Charles Fergusson, comprises basement, lower ground, ground and 14 upper levels.
-The floor plate will be extended from 800sqm to 900sqm on completion.
+Charles Fergusson comprises two basement levels, ground, and 14 upper levels.
+The floor plate was extended from 800sqm to 900sqm.